 HSA has adopted the Hiscox Group Outsourcing Policy.
-The outsourcing policy sets out the responsibilities and considerations for HSA when outsourcing services, together with the associated reporting and monitoring arrangements to be implemented where outsourcing is used.
+The outsourcing policy sets out the responsibilities and considerations when outsourcing services, together with the associated reporting and monitoring arrangements to be implemented where outsourcing is used.

-The purpose of the outsourcing policy is to set out the process for selecting and managing outsourced services, governed by this policy, that satisfy all applicable regulatory requirements whilst optimising the value HSA obtains from its service providers.
+The purpose of the outsourcing policy is to set out the framework for selecting and managing outsourced services, governed by this policy whilst optimising the value from its service providers.
 Furthermore, the policy provides an approach that addresses the need to identify, assess and manage the potential operational risks of outsourcing resulting from significant changes to people, processes and systems that may result in reduced control.

-The outsourcing policy has been developed to ensure that prudent selection and management methods are employed for outsourced arrangements and by providing a good practice guide for HSA.
+The outsourcing policy has been developed to ensure that prudent selection and management methods are employed for outsourced arrangements.